Where did you go…

 finding my voice and speaking my truth

 It's not about starting over, its about starting again

 MLIASO is a collection of my thoughts and feelings relating to the journey navigating through my husbands infidelity.
-It has now been over four years and I am still on the ride.
+It has now been almost five years and I am still on this horrible ride.

 the choices we make dictate the life we lead